quicwg/base-drafts/draft-thomson-quic-invariants.md

 A QUIC packet with a short header has the high bit of the first octet set to 0.

-A QUIC packet with a short header includes an optional connection ID and no version field.
-The second bit of that octet (that is, 0x40) determines whether the connection ID is present.
-If the second bit is cleared, a 64-bit connection ID immediately follows the first octet.
-If the second bit is set, the remainder of the packet has version-specific semantics.
+A QUIC packet with a short header includes a truncated connection ID and no version field.
+The connection ID could be any length from 0 octets to the full 17 octets included in the long header.

 ## Connection ID

-A connection ID is an opaque 64-bit field.
+A connection ID is an opaque 136-bit field.

 The primary function of a connection ID is to ensure that changes in addressing at lower protocol layers (UDP, IP, and below) don't cause packets for a QUIC